AditiShetti/SQL-Queries/README.md

 # 📦 About

 The purpose of this repository is mainly to track my progress in SQL.
-This is a collection of SQL practice questions that ive done from various resources like Analyst Builder, Nishtha Nagar(Youtube),etc.
+This is a collection of SQL practice questions that I've done from various resources like Analyst Builder, Nishtha Nagar(Youtube),etc.

 # 📁 File